mquinnv/warpclip/README.md

 The default configuration uses automatic port forwarding for all SSH connections, which has some implications:

 - Anyone with access to a remote server could potentially send data to your clipboard
-- The `warp-copy` script doesn't encrypt data before sending it (relies on SSH encryption)
+- The `warpclip` client doesn't encrypt data before sending it (relies on SSH encryption)
 - Clipboard tunneling works even from jump hosts or nested SSH sessions

 For enhanced security: